NSW schools open, online resources ready

-NSW schools will stay open but parents are being encouraged to keep kids at home as the state ramps up online learning resources as the coronavirus continues to spread.
+NSW schools will stay open but parents are being encouraged to keep kids at home as the state ramps up online learning resources amid the coronavirus pandemic.

 NSW Premier Gladys Berejiklian on Monday announced no child would be turned away from a public school in the state.